awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 aws2 s3 ls --profile my-dev-profile
 ```

-The previous example entries would result in a named profile in `~/.aws/config` that looks like the following example:
+The previous example entries would result in a named profile in `~/.aws/config` that looks like the following example\.

 ```
 [profile my-dev-profile]